rayraycano/rayraycano.github.io/_posts/2017-07-31-A-Paper-a-Day-GEM.markdown

 * __Organizaitons__: Facebook AI Research (FAIR)
 * __Topic__: Coninuum Learning
 * __In One Senetence__: _Paz and Ranzato define sorely needed metrics to the
-subfield of Continuum Learning while developing a gradient-inspired update rule that avoids catastrophic forgetting_
+subfield of Continual Learning while developing a gradient-inspired update rule that avoids catastrophic forgetting_

 ### Background ###